 NBA win totals define how many wins a team is expected to win.
 For example, if the odds are even for the Indiana Pacers winning 25.5 wins, they are expected to win 25.5 games exactly.
 If you believe they will win more, then you would bet the over.
 Meanwhile, you would want to bet the under if you think they will underperform this year and struggle.

 NBA win totals and odds constantly change depending on specific catalysts throughout the season.
 These could include hot and cold streaks, injuries, trades, coaching changes, and locker room issues!
 As time goes on, it gets easier to predict whether a team will get to its mark or not, and that is why the odds are generally more favorable before the season starts.

 NBA Win Totals Futures Bettors

-NBA win totals are best for future bettors who feel extremely strongly about the direction of a particular team.
-Suppose you think the Atlanta Hawks are underrated because of the off-season trade that landed them Dejounte Murray, one of the best two-way guards in the NBA.
-In that case, the Hawks’ win total future may be for you as the over could look appealing.
+NBA win totals are best for future bettors who feel incredibly strongly about the direction of a particular team.
+Suppose you think the Boston Celtics are underrated because of the off-season trade that landed them Kristaps Porzingis, one of the best two-way stretch fours in the NBA.
+In that case, the Celtics’ win total future may be for you as the over could look appealing.

 NBA Win Totals FAQ

 NBA Win Totals odds are the calculated odds for how many games any particular team will win.
 For instance, if the New Orleans Pelicans have a projected win total of 45.5 games, you can either bet them to win more (over) or less (under.)